vm8181/Sales-transaction-analysis/README.md

-# Sales-transaction-analysis
+# Sales Transaction Analysis

+It's a Power BI dasboard which shows the analysis of sales transactions done by customers while purchasing the products.
+Owner can identify the performance of sales and customer behaviour to the product through their acceptance and cancellations.

-## About:
+## Purpose

-I have created a sales transaction analysis dashboard on power bi with different designs as per customer requirement.
-Also represented the visuals of analysis on microsoft excel.
+Seller can take a better decision for the business by recognizing the reason easily that which and how many product is cancelled by customers and how it will impact the business.

-## Purpose:
+## Excel Dashboard
-Analysis of sales transactions by different fields and categories so that we can identify the performance of sales.

-**Excel Dashboard:**

 ![image](https://user-images.githubusercontent.com/92555446/182907820-c97f471f-ffd2-4a7b-8173-30ac555b379b.png)

-**Power Bi Dashboard:**
+## Power BI Dashboard
 ![image](https://user-images.githubusercontent.com/92555446/182911472-96c01ca8-6d92-4209-a9dd-5c88f9aeb0a1.png)

-## Tools Used in the project:

-**_Microsoft Excel:_** Clean the data and extra columns as per requirement.

-**_Microsoft Power BI:_** Extract the data from Excel into Power BI and load it into Power bi desktop after shaping the dataset.

-**_Power Pivot:_** Useed Power Pivot to create calculated measures using DAX funcions.
+## Features
+MS-Excel
+- Pivot Table
+- Slicers
+- Power Pivot
+- Calculated fields
+- Pivot Charts
+- Logical Functions
+- Table Formatting

+Power BI
+- Power Query Editor
+- Data analysis expression
+- Measures
+- Bins and calculated fields
+- Measures
+- Data modelling
+- Visuals and graphs
+- Slicers

+## Lessons Learned

+- I have learnt to create dashboards using Excel
+- Use and advantage of power pivot
+- Use of pivot charts
+- Visualizatiion formatting in excel